John McCain: Cultural and political image

 McCain's personal character was a dominant feature of his public image.
-This image includes the military service of both himself and his family, the circumstances and tensions surrounding the end of his first marriage and beginning of second, his maverick political persona, his temper, his admitted problem of occasional ill-considered remarks, and his close ties to his children from both his marriages.
-Perhaps the most egregious of McCain's "occasional ill-considered remarks" was his widely condemned comments surrounding his feelings towards the Vietnamese people in which he said, "I hate the gooks.
+This image includes the military service of both himself and his family, the circumstances and tensions surrounding the end of his first marriage and beginning of his second, his maverick political persona, his temper, his admitted problem of occasional ill-considered remarks, and his close ties to his children from both his marriages.
+Perhaps the most egregious of McCain's "occasional ill-considered remarks" was his widely condemned 2000 comment that, "I hate the gooks.
 I will hate them as long as I live."
-These comments were widely condemned by the Asian-American community.
-His comments were also seen as a continuation of a long history of anti-Asian sentiment in America.
+Although McCain claimed he was referring only to his captors and guards, his comments were poorly received by the Asian-American community.
+His use of a racial slur was also seen as a continuation of a long history of anti-Asian sentiment in America.
+In his years as a Senator, McCain took more than 20 trips to Vietnam, repeatedly visiting the place of his captivity.
+After his death, former Vietnamese ambassador to the United States Phạm Quang Vinh described him as "a great friend to Vietnam."

 McCain's political appeal was more nonpartisan and less ideological compared to many other national politicians.
 His stature and reputation stemmed partly from his service in the Vietnam War.
 He also carried physical vestiges of his war wounds, as well as his melanoma surgery.
 When campaigning, he quipped: "I am older than dirt and have more scars than Frankenstein."

 Writers often extolled McCain for his courage not just in war but in politics, and wrote sympathetically about him.
 McCain's shift of political stances and attitudes during and especially after the 2008 presidential campaign, including his self-repudiation of the maverick label, left many writers expressing sadness and wondering what had happened to the McCain they thought they had known.
 By 2013, some aspects of the older McCain had returned, and his image became that of a kaleidoscope of contradictory tendencies, including as a Republican in Name Only or a "traitor" to his party and, as one writer listed, "the maverick, the former maverick, the curmudgeon, the bridge builder, the war hero bent on transcending the call of self-interest to serve a cause greater than himself, the sore loser, old bull, last lion, loose cannon, happy warrior, elder statesman, lion in winter."